 John Glenn wouldn't blast off until she double-checked the IBM's calculations

 Johnson was born in 1918 in White Sulphur Springs, WV.
-She will turn 100 on August 26.
-Johnson has left her mark as a brilliant woman working as a human computer during the space race in the 1950s and '60s.
+She turned 100 on August 26, 2018.
+Johnson left her mark as a brilliant woman working as a human computer during the space race in the 1950s and '60s.
 On top of that, her charismatic personality and life story make her all the more endearing: an African-American girl from rural West Virginia, she counted her way to reach the stars.

 She loved what she did

 Katherine Johnson loved numbers from an early age.
 Her love of counting – steps, number of dishes she washed, and even the stars – primed her for starting high school as a 10-year-old.
 She excelled in school, devouring knowledge and starting college at just 15.
 Her professor at West Virginia State College, William Waldron Schieffelin Claytor, the third African-American to receive a PhD in mathematics, recognized her gift with numbers.
 He encouraged Johnson to become a mathematician, mentoring her and even creating a special advanced class for her about the geometry of outer space.

 Soon after graduating from college with highest honors in 1937, she started teaching.
 She was later one of three students, and the only woman, chosen specifically to desegregate the graduate school at West Virginia University.
 She never completed her graduate degree because of her desire to start a family (she raised three daughters) and her husband falling ill (he died from cancer in 1956).
 But she never forgot her dream of becoming a research mathematician.